 What Kind of Beer is Best for Cooking Corned Beef?

-How to Make Corned Beef in the Instant Pot
+How to Make Instant Pot Corned Beef

 Close and lock the lid and set your pressure cooker to cook on high pressure for 1 hour and 25 minutes.
 When the cooking time is complete, allow the Instant Pot to do a natural release for 10 minutes and then manually release the remaining pressure.

-Use tongs to transfer the corned beef to a cutting board and tent it with a piece of foil to keep it warm.
-Use a slotted spoon to remove and discard the onions, leaving the cooking liquid behind in the Instant Pot.
+- Use a slotted spoon to remove and discard the onions, leaving the cooking liquid behind in the Instant Pot.

-Add the potatoes and carrots to the cooking liquid and place the cabbage wedges on top.
+- Finally, place the wedges of cabbage on top.
 Close and lock the lid.
 Set the Instant Pot to pressure cook on high for 5 minutes.
 Immediately release the pressure and transfer the cabbage, potatoes, and carrots to a serving platter or bowl.

 Instant Pot Corned Beef and Cabbage